Workers' Compensation In-Depth

 - Preexisting conditions that the workplace accelerates or aggravates.
 Examples may include a back injury, even though you don't notice the pain from the injury until later.

-- Injuries caused during breaks, lunch hours, and work-sponsored activities (such as a company picnic), and at-work injuries caused by company facilities, such as a chair in the company lunchroom.
+- Injuries are caused during breaks, lunch hours, and work-sponsored activities (such as a company picnic), and at-work injuries are caused by company facilities, such as a chair in the company lunchroom.

 - Diseases such as lung cancer, if contracted by exposure to toxins at work as a result of normal working conditions.

 - Injuries resulting from mental and physical strain brought on by increased work duties or work-related stress.
 In some states, this includes employees who develop a disabling mental condition because of the demands of the job and a supervisor's constant harassment.

 There are some injuries, however, that may not be covered by workers' compensation.
 State courts are divided on whether an employee can recover for an injury sustained during horseplay at work.
 Many states will not award benefits to a person who is injured while intoxicated or who deliberately inflicts injury on himself.